jyrgenn/jpylib/README.md

 In addition to these exceptions, an `AssertionError` exception can be thrown in the following cases:

- * An option descriptor is not an iterable of length 4 or 5.
+ * An option descriptor is not a tuple of length 4 or 5.
  * The name of an option in the descriptor is not a string.
  * The specified type of the option is not `bool`, `int`, `str`, or `None`.